filodb/FiloDB/README.md

 /_/   /_/_/\____/_____/_____/
 ```

-Apache Parquet has proven that columnar storage layouts can minimize I/O and
-speed up scanning for large analytical queries.
-However, the parquet format
-requires developers to address issues such as file-format abstraction, de-
-duplication, granular updates, indexing, and versioning.
-Meanwhile, Cassandra
-is rock-solid and has very promising Spark integration, but its storage layout
-prevents Spark queries from reaching Parquet levels of performance.
-Can we use
-Cassandra with columnar storage to power fast queries using Spark?

 FiloDB is a new open-source database based on Apache Cassandra and Spark SQL.
 FiloDB brings breakthrough performance levels for analytical queries by using a columnar storage layout with different space-saving techniques like dictionary compression.
-At the same time, row-level, column-level operations and built in versioning gives FiloDB far more flexibility than can be achieved using Parquet alone.
+At the same time, row-level, column-level operations and built in versioning gives FiloDB far more flexibility than can be achieved using file-based technologies like Parquet alone.

 * FiloDB aim's to bring one to two orders of magnitude speedups over OLAP performance of Cassandra 2.x CQL tables + Spark.
 For the POC performance comparison, please see [cassandra-gdelt](http://github.com/velvia/cassandra-gdelt) repo.
 * Enable easy exactly-once ingestion from Kafka for streaming geospatial applications.
 * Incrementally computed columns and geospatial annotations
+* MPP-like automatic caching of projections from popular queries for fast results

 FiloDB is a great fit for bulk analytical workloads, or streaming / append-only event data.
 It is not optimized for heavily transactional, update-oriented workflows.